chrisgrieser/most-different-text-selection/README.md

 in relation to a set of documents.

 ## To-do
-- [ ] Determine most different unread document based on semantic center of read documents.
 - [ ] Create test data set.
+- [ ] Write distance as novelty score back into YAML frontmatter of unread documents.

 ## Table of contents